ninjaroot-509/more-remesas-sdk/README.md

 ## ⚡ Overview

 This SDK provides a clean, secure, and typed interface for the **Remittance SOAP API** used by **More Payment Evolution**.
-It automatically handles authentication, SOAP envelope creation, retries, and error handling — giving you JSON-like responses instantly.
+It automatically handles authentication, SOAP envelope creation, retries, and error handling and giving you JSON-like responses instantly.

 ---